 Intel is working in the 35 nm scale today which is a long way from the 2nm nanotube scale.
 But Intel’s only goal today is faster and cheaper.
 Intel can fit 11 of their Atom processors on the surface area of a penny.
 Such a powerful processor is small enough for iPhone sized devices, let alone laptops which is their actual market.

-The first product will likely not be good enough for the space elevator, but Intel learns how to build a better and smaller chip in the process of designing and building their current chip.
+The first nanotube threads will likely not be good enough for the space elevator, but Intel learns how to build a better and smaller chip in the process of designing and building their current chip.
 So after they build this manufacturing plant, they could sell their product while they build their next one.
-Who knows how many of these iterations it would take, or ways to speed the iterations up.
+Who knows how many of these iterations it would take, or ways to speed the progress up.

 Brad Edwards tells me that with one-inch fibers, you can spin arbitrarily long carbon nanotube threads, using the textile process we’ve been following for centuries.
-Carbon nanotube is the simplest interesting nanoscale structure.
-Carbon nanotubes were invented in 1991, and growing fibers in an oven and spinning them into threads is something we could have done back then.
-Companies like Hexcel, one of the world’s leaders in carbon fiber, is afraid to invest in carbon nanotubes even though they are the company in the world closest to being able to solve that problem.
+Carbon nanotube are the simplest interesting nanoscale structure.
+Carbon nanotubes were discovered in 1991, and growing fibers in an oven and spinning them into threads is something we could have done back then.
+Companies like Hexcel, one of the world’s leaders in carbon fiber, is afraid to invest in carbon nanotubes even though they are the company in the world closest to being able to produce them.
 They are afraid of failure.
 I have discovered in software that it is about constantly adding new features which enable the new scenarios.
 Software is therefore constantly about generalizing.
 From where I sit, carbon fiber and carbon nanotubes are nearly the same thing!
-Even if it required new investments, Hexcel should be able to do it faster, better, and cheaper than anyone else, and they have the customers lined up who might want their new product.
-Just as NASA has not realized the enormous benefits to building a space elevator, Intel has not realized the economic opportunities if they created the world’s best nanotube threads, Hexcel, the company that should be leading in this market, is paralyzed into inaction by fear of failure.
-There is a moral obligation to innovation!
+Even if it required new investments, Hexcel should be able to do it faster, better, and cheaper than anyone else, and they should have the most customers lined up who might want their new product.
+Hexcel, the company that should be leading in this market, is paralyzed into inaction by fear of failure.
+There is a moral obligation to innovation.

 In conclusion, there is a new generation of kids maturing known as the Millennials.
 Their perspective is unique because they’ve been using Youtube and Google for as long as they can remember.
 They expect to get an answer to any question they pose in 100 milliseconds on their phone.
 The fact that Social Security is bankrupt is not acceptable.
 E=mc2 is sufficient proof that nuclear power is a good idea.
 If you tell them you’ve got a 20-year plan, they will reply that you don’t know what you are doing yet, and you need to develop better plans.
 Waiting 20 years for a space elevator once makes as much sense as waiting 30 minutes at the gas station.
 And they are right — they don’t need to change their perspective, the rest of us need to change ours.